tdwg/bdq/tg2/_review/docs/list/bdqffdq/index.md

 - Name: bdqffdq:hasDataQualityDimension
 - Preferred Label: has Data Quality Dimension
-- Definition: The DataQualityDimension to which a DataQualityNeed Applies.
+- Definition: The bdqffdq:DataQualityDimension to which a bdqffdq:DataQualityNeed applies.
 - SubClass Of: amendmentProperty; issueProperty; measurementProperty; validationProperty
 - Range [ owl:someValuesFrom bdqffdq:hasDataQualityDimension ]
-- Comments: Used to link a derived concept of a DataQualityNeed (a test, that is a Validation, Issue, Measure, or Amendment) to the FundamentalConcept of a DataQualityDimension.
-For a Validation or Issue, the Dimension of data quality assessed.
-For a Measure, the Dimension of data quality measured.
-For an Amendment, the Dimension of data quality to be improved.
+- Comments: Used to link a derived concept of a bdqffdq:DataQualityNeed (a Test, whether rdf:type Validation, Issue, Measure, or Amendment) to the bdqffdq:FundamentalConcept of a bdqffdq:DataQualityDimension.
+For a bdqffdq:Validation or bdqffdq:Issue, the bdqffdq:Dimension of data quality assessed.
+For a bdqffdq:Measure, the bdqffdq:Dimension of data quality measured.
+For a bdqffdq:Amendment, the bdqffdq:Dimension of data quality to be improved.
 Under the original formulation of the Framework, only Measures have Dimensions.

 ********************